-Each of the identified pitfalls was mapped to specific potential consequences, such as introduction of biases, unreliable performance assessment, or undetected failure modes, and to associated real-world risks (e.g., regulatory delay, compromised surgical safety).
-Tab.~\ref{tab:consequences} and Tab.~\ref{tab:risks} provide detailed descriptions of consequences and risks. \begin{footnotesize} \end{footnotesize}
+Each of the identified pitfalls was mapped to specific potential consequences, such as introduction of biases, unreliable performance assessment, or undetected failure modes, and as to associated real-world risks (e.g., regulatory delay, compromised surgical safety).
+Supplementary Tables~\ref{tab:consequences} and~\ref{tab:risks} provide detailed descriptions of consequences and risks. \begin{footnotesize} \end{footnotesize}

 \begingroup

 \begin{footnotesize} \end{footnotesize}

 \endgroup